Ready to launch?

 Updating your Domain Name System (DNS) can have unintended consequences if it’s not done properly.
 It’s a good idea to write down your existing DNS records before making any changes.
 We also recommend lowering your Time To Live (TTL) to 3600 seconds the day before making the change so that updates occur quickly.
 Every domain name registrar is different, so please familiarize yourself with your registrar’s documentation prior to making any changes.

-Part A — Verifying Your Access Domain and Server IP Address
+Part A — Verifying Your Access Domain

 From your Advanced WP Dashboard, Click the down arrow to reveal your access domain and server IP.